microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 This is the most difficult part of the challenge.
 However, this could be one of the most crucial to the success of an medical IoT/RPM project.

-Use the IoT Mapper from Challenge-09b to create maps for the sample messages in the SampleData folder.
+Use the IoT Mapper that you obtained earlier to create maps for the sample messages in the SampleData folder.
 There are three sample messages in one file - vitals, BP, and weight.
 Vitals is an array of data while BP & weight are single entry messages.
 The SampleData folder has two files.
 Both files are the same data.
 Three-Sample-Message-Types-with-labels.json is the message data with data descriptions and/or units of measure.

 When you get to the FHIR mapping you can make up values for the 'Code'.
 For example - Code: A1235, System: https://loinc.org, Text: Heart Rate

-Answers are in the 'Answer' folder if you get stuck.
-Final mappings may vary from the answer mapping.

-Hint - You may need to create multiple maps and combine the output into a single JSON file.

 ## What does success look like for Challenge-09?
 + Map IoT medical device data to FHIR